1solation/utils/mac/README.md

  - Install Node via NVM
 	 - `nvm install node` for the latest version
 	 - `nvm use node` to use the latest version
+ - Add .alias file and .zshrc
+ 	 - this is inside the repo
  - Install VS Code
 	 - Install extensions